Step 1. Error analysis using status codes

 The following table describes the 4 arguments we need to add:

 Argument Value Description When Select the statusCode column from the drop-down list.
 This is the column from which we want to take the status code values. is Click the pencil icon and enter 200.
 This is the first condition of the operation.
 In this case, we want to transform status codes 200. transform to Click the pencil icon and enter OK.
 We want to transform status codes 200 to OK in the new column. otherwise Click the pencil icon and enter Error.
-In case of codes other than 200, the new column will show Error.
+In the case of codes other than 200, the new column will show Error.

 Select Create column.
 The new column will be added to the right of the table.
 Use the horizontal scroll to locate it.
 Select its header and drag it next to the statusCode column to facilitate working.

 You don't need to group or aggregate the data to generate a histogram.
-However, other charts require to generate additional data, such as a numeric field to be used as a metric.
+However, other charts require generating additional data, such as a numeric field to be used as a metric.
 For example, you can create a pie chart grouping the data, then aggregating it to create a count column.

 - Select the Group icon on the toolbar.

 - Choose No time-based grouping from the drop-down list, then add the code200 column as an argument.
 Select Group when you're done.

 - Now click the Aggregate icon on the toolbar to create the count of Error and OK values.
 The Count operation is selected by default, so just click Aggregate.